UPDATED BY FRANZISKA SPRITZLER, RD, CDCES

 Tallow

 Tallow is rendered animal fat, usually from beef.
-It’s comprised of 50% saturated fat, 42% monounsaturated fat, and only 4% polyunsaturated fat and is great for high-heat cooking.
-Store-bought tallow can be expensive, and is often hydrogenated, so if you’re inclined, you can easily make your own.
-If you buy it, seek tallow made from grass-fed cows; it contains 300 to 500 percent more conjugated linoleic acid (CLA) than that of corn fed animals, and CLA is has awesome anti-inflammatory, autoimmune-boosting properties!
+It’s comprised of approximately 50% saturated fat, 42% monounsaturated fat, and only 4% polyunsaturated fat and is great for high-heat cooking.
+Store-bought tallow can be expensive and is often hydrogenated, so if you’re inclined, you can easily make your own.

 Tallow Nutritional Information:1 Tbsp: 115 Calories, 13g Fat, 0g Net Carbs, 0g Protein